neurobagel/documentation/docs/user_guide/getting_started.md

     docker compose version
     ```

-## The Neurobagel node deployment recipe
+## The Neurobagel quickstart recipe
 The [`neurobagel/recipes` repository](https://github.com/neurobagel/recipes)
 on GitHub contains our official
 Docker Compose recipe and template configuration files for setting up a local Neurobagel node.